VladNovick/ASP.NET-Core-to-Linux/README.md

-# Convert-ASP.NET-Core-Application-as-Linux-Service
+#Run ASP.NET Core Application as Daemon (System Service) for Linux using Apache

 In this article, i'm going to review the steps you need to know in order to convert your DotNet Core application and deploy to a Linux server running Apache

-## I Modify Dot Net Core project:
+##             Modify Dot Net Core project:

 1.1 ) modify all project files: <project name>.csproj